• Skip to primary navigation

 • 1 tbsp vegetable oil

-• 1 large onion - - peeled and chopped into large chunks
+• 1 large onion peeled and chopped into large chunks

-• 1 red bell pepper - - chopped into 1 inch pieces
+• 1 red bell pepper chopped into 1 inch pieces

-• 1 green bell pepper - - chopped into 1 inch pieces
+• 1 green bell pepper chopped into 1 inch pieces

-• 2 cloves of garlic - , peeled and minced
+• 2 cloves garlic peeled and minced

 • 1 tsp minced ginger

-• 150 ml (½ cup + 2 tbsp) tomato ketchup
+• 150 ml (1/2 cup + 2 tbsp) tomato ketchup

 • 2 tbsp malt vinegar

-• 6 tbsp soft brown muscovado sugar - (you can use light or dark brown sugar)
+• 6 tbsp soft brown muscovado sugar (you can use light or dark brown sugar)

-• 435 g (15oz) tinned pineapple chunks in juice
+• 435 g (15 oz) tinned pineapple chunks in juice

 To Serve:

-• Boiled or fried rice
+• boiled or fried rice

-• To a third bowl, add the 90g (¾ cup) of flour, the ½ tsp salt, ½ tsp pepper, ½ tsp garlic salt and the 2 tsp paprika and mix together.
+• To a third bowl, add the flour, salt, pepper, garlic salt, and paprika and mix together.

-• Dredge the pork in the cornflour, then dip in the egg (make sure all of the pork is covered in egg wash), and finally dredge it in the seasoned flour.
+• Dredge the pork in the cornflour, then dip it in the egg (make sure all of the pork is covered in egg wash), and finally dredge it in the seasoned flour.

 • Working in one or two batches (depending on the size of your pan - there needs to be space in between each piece of pork), add the pork to the pan/wok and cook on a high heat for 6-7 minutes, turning two or three times during cooking, until well browned and cooked through.
 Remove from the pan and place in a bowl lined with kitchen towels.